EXPLORE SKIN CLEARANCE DATA

 Reference: 1.
 ICOTYDE [Prescribing Information].
 Horsham, PA: Janssen Biotech, Inc.

 Answer: The safety and effectiveness of ICOTYDE have been established in adolescent patients aged ≥12 years weighing at least 40 kg with moderate to severe plaque psoriasis in 2 multicenter, randomized, 52-week trials (ICONIC-LEAD and ICONIC-TOTAL), which included 72 adolescent subjects aged 12 to 17 years.
-In the ICONIC-LEAD study, at week 16, 84% of the adolescent patients treated with ICOTYDE achieved clear or almost clear skin with a 2-point grade improvement, and 70% of patients achieved PASI 90.1,2
+In the ICONIC-LEAD study, at Week 16, 84% of adolescent patients treated with ICOTYDE achieved clear or almost clear skin with a 2-point grade improvement, and 70% of patients achieved PASI 90.1,2

 References: 1.
 ICOTYDE [Prescribing Information].
 Horsham, PA: Janssen Biotech, Inc. 2.
 Bissonnette R, Soung J, Hebert AA, et al. Oral icotrokinra for plaque psoriasis in adults and adolescents.
 N Engl J Med.
 2025;393(18):1784-1795. doi:10.1056/NEJMoa2504187